 REV Connect Innovation Sprints focus attention on timely and specific utility needs for innovative energy partnerships.
-For each Innovation Sprint, we invite market players to submit ideas within a specific theme and timeframe.

 New York State utilities are looking to help reduce the substantial greenhouse gas (GHG) emissions from heating and cooling buildings to support the state’s GHG reduction goal of 40% from 1990 levels by 2030.
 REV Connect is facilitating innovative ideas and business models that work in partnership with utilities to cost-effectively electrify space heating and cooling systems across the state.